Developer Guide

 - Therefore,

-is introduced to allow users to edit the details of a person in the client list.
+EditCommandis introduced to allow users to edit the details of a person in the client list.

 remind

-command allows the user to filter out people whose policy expiry date is approaching within the given number of days.
+The remind command allows the user to filter out people whose policy expiry date is approaching within the given number of days.

 Implementation

 The filtered list will be displayed in the UI.
-The remind mechanism is facilitated by Model
+The remind mechanism is facilitated by Model through the following operations:

 -

-represents the number of days from the current date given by the user. -
+Model#RemindPredicate(int days)- The Predicate to be used for filtering.daysrepresents the number of days from the current date given by the user. -

 Given below is an example usage scenario and how the remind mechanism behaves at each step: